What is a debtor?

 Can you go to jail for not paying a debt?

-If you don’t repay a consumer debt, though, you likely won’t face jail time — debtors' prisons are a thing of the past.
-However, if you fail to pay a debt, it’s possible you could be sued by your creditor and have to go to court.
+If you don’t repay a consumer debt, you likely won’t face jail time — debtors' prisons are a thing of the past.
+However, failing to pay a debt means it’s possible a creditor can sue you and you have to go to court.
 In the event you don’t show up, you could still be arrested for contempt of court.

 Bottom line